adachankawaii/DotsAndBoxes/README.md

 # Files and Directories in the repository
 - DQN.py containing buffer and model.
 - Minimax.py Use Minimax to solve the problem.
-- main.py insists of UI, state,..
+- main.py insists of UI, state,...
 - simulation.py contains the simulation of the game to conduct the experiment.
+- geneticalgorithm.cpp use GA to solve the problem.